Should You Try CBD or Cannabis Creams for Pain Relief?

 The short of it: Science hasn't confirmed creams with CBD will have any greater benefit than those without, but there's little-to-no risk in trying it out (other than wasting your money, of course).
 And if you believe in the power of CBD-infused creams, that may be enough to score some relief.
 (Consider trying these: Products That Personal Trainers Use to Relieve Muscle Soreness)

 If your state has legalized both compounds, look for a cream with 1:1 CBD to THC as well as another cannabinoid BCP (beta-caryophyllene) if possible, which manufacturers have seen better results with, Gerdeman suggests.
 Try Apothecanna's Extra Strength Relieving Creme ($20; apothecanna.com) or Whoopi & Maya's Medical Cannabis Rub (yes, that's Whoopi Goldberg's line), which was designed specifically for menstrual aches and pains (whoopiandmaya.com).

-If you don't live in a legalized state, you can typically still get CBD-infused creams.
-Since there's no regulation or standardized testing, your best bet is to find trustworthy brands who use creams free of toxins but with additional pain relievers like menthol, capsaicin, lemongrass, or camphor.
+If you don't live in a legalized state, you can typically still get CBD creams.
+Since there's no regulation or standardized testing, your best bet is to find trustworthy brands that use creams free of toxins but with additional pain relievers like menthol, capsaicin, lemongrass, or camphor.
 Try Mary's Nutritionals Muscle Freeze ($70; marysnutritionals.com) or Elixinol's CBD Rescue Balm ($40; elixinol.com).